yimethan/computer_vision_study/week11_12/README.md

 = hard to get enough data to prevent overfitting

-= convolution & memory requirements are infeasible
+= computational & memory requirements are infeasible

 &rarr; need to better implement convolution operation